YogaSakti/CoronaNotifier/README.md

 Using this command will enable notifications when there is a data update.
 5. !mati
 Using this command will disable notifications when there is a data update.
-6. !data
-Using this command will return a list of websites that contain coronavirus data.
-7. !peta
-Using this command will return the corona virus distribution map information.

 ## Contributing